 Chris graduated from Manchester University, holds the Investment Management Certificate and is a Chartered Alternative Investment Analyst.

 Co-Chief Investment Officer

 Before joining LPP, Mike was Chief Investment Officer for Lancashire County Council and Lancashire County Pension Fund since 2009, having previously held a similar role with Cornwall County Council.
-He is responsible for managing the Partnership’s £11 billon assets, and directing a team of analysts, governance and risk employees.
+At LPP, Mike is responsible for managing LPP's client assets and a team of analysts.

-Mike graduated in Physics with Economics from Imperial College London, and has over 30 years of experience as a rates, currency and fixed-income trader, as well as debt/capital markets experience having established the Euro-Commercial paper and Euro-Medium Term Note operations at Morgan Stanley and Merrill Lynch.
-Mike has held a number of senior posts across a wide range of rates proprietary trading, market making, debt origination, structuring and risk management positions at Bank of America, UBS, Merrill Lynch, SG Warburg and Morgan Stanley.
+Mike graduated in Physics with Economics from Imperial College London, and has over 30 years of experience as a rates, currency and fixed-income trader, as well as experience in debt and capital markets having established the Euro-Commercial paper and the Euro-Medium Term Note operations at Morgan Stanley and Merrill Lynch.
+Mike has held a number of senior roles across a wide range of investment trading and management businesses including rates proprietary trading, market-making, debt origination, structuring and risk management at Bank of America, UBS, Merrill Lynch, SG Warburg and Morgan Stanley.

 Tom joined LPP in July 2016 from the Maple Financial Group, where he spent almost 20 years building his skills in different parts of the business.
-Since 2008, he has been the Chief Risk Officer (Market Risk), Global, a role that saw him driving the management and communication of the Group’s business line policies within an economic capital framework totalling 400mm euro.
+From 2008, he was the Chief Risk Officer (Market Risk), Global, a role that saw him driving the management and communication of the Group’s business line policies within an economic capital framework totalling £400 million.